Black Hole Solutions in Non-Minimally Coupled Weyl Connection Gravity: Schwarzschild-Like Black Hole

-which is positive when $M<\omega<2M$ and this Shwarzschild-like black hole evaporates to a locally stable cold remnant, negative when $2M<\omega$ and diverges for $\omega=2M$.
-In this case, the critical point of the specific heat corresponds to the maximum of the temperature, $T_\text{max}=\frac{T_0}{4}$.
+In this case, the~temperature is always positive and does not diverge, and~the specific heat is positive when $M<\omega<2M$ and this Shwarzschild-like black hole evaporates to a locally stable cold remnant, negative when $2M<\omega$, and diverges for $\omega=2M$.
+In~this case, the~critical point of the specific heat corresponds to the {temperature maximum}, $T_\text{max}=\frac{T_0}{4}$.
+Finally, the~free energy is given by